-The robot corridors were always there, at least in my memory.
+The service corridors were always there, at least in my memory.
 Long silver lanes running between the towers, sealed with glass walls and humming with movement.
 As a child I thought of them the way other generations thought of train sets or highways: part of the landscape, a given.

-We weren't supposed to linger by the viewing panels, but everyone did.
 Children pressed their noses to the glass, fogging it up, waiting for the rush of machines to pass.
 Sleek delivery pods, jointed lifters, cargo snakes that coiled like caterpillars.
 They had rhythms, like flocks of birds, except with sharper turns.

 People compared them to pets sometimes.
 "It's just the Board's dogwalk," one neighbor said, watching the maintenance drones march past.
 Kids gave them names, just like stray cats.
 I remember a boy on our floor who insisted one particular orange-marked pod was his "friend."
 He said it winked at him every Thursday.
-No one corrected him.

-Sometimes the robots slowed, and you could see the details: articulated fingers folding boxes, scanners pulsing like eyelids, vents breathing in time.
+Sometimes the robots slowed, and you could see the details: articulated fingers, folding boxes, scanners pulsing like eyelids, vents breathing in time.
 Once, I thought one waved at me.
 Maybe it was calibration, maybe imagination, but I carried that story for years.